nybatista/spyne-starter-app/README.md

 ## Spyne Example App ##
-This is a mashup that shows the basic Spyne app structure, including the routing system.
+This mashup reveals the basic functionality of a Spyne application, including the routing system. <br/>Webpack is used as the server and build methods.

-Download or fork this repository.
+#### Download or fork this repository. ####

 #### Install ####
 ```